maziac/binary-file-viewer/assets/help/help.md

+# The Binary File Viewer
-# Concept
+## Concept

 The 'Binary File Viewer' is a framework that allows you to build your own custom viewers for binary files.
 These files can be either existing file formats for which no vscode extension exists or also proprietary file formats.
 I.e. file formats that you build on your own and for which you would like to have a convenient way to look inside.

-To tell the 'Binary File Viewer' what files to decode and how you have to provide a javascript file.
+To tell the 'Binary File Viewer' what files to decode and how, you have to provide a javascript file.
 This *.js file consist of 2 stages.
 I.e. you basically register 2 functions:
 - with 'registerFileType' you register the function which checks for the right file type.
 Normally you just check the file extension here.
 - with 'registerParser' you register the function which actually decodes the binary file.

-# registerFileType
+## registerFileType

 The 'Binary File Viewer' itself registers inside vscode for every file type (*.*).
 I.e. whenever you select a file to be viewed the 'Binary File Viewer' will iterate through all of your js files until it finds one that returns true to idicate that it can decode the file.